jamesob/bashwords/README.md

 word from a user-defined (that's you) dictionary to your command prompt; e.g,

-    analgesic|host:dir usr$
+    analgesic host:dir usr$

-It makes sure that your base of vocabulary words gets even coverage, while incorporating a little bit of randomness.
+It makes sure that your base of vocabulary words gets uniform coverage, while incorporating a little bit of randomness.

 ## Unsure of a word's meaning?
 Use "defword".